Matteo-Malve/RAGMedAssist-INLPT-WS2023/DOCUMENTATION.md

 We integrated Langchain's `EnsembleRetriever` into our search framework to make use of a hybrid model that combines BM25-based keyword search with vector search to provide precise and contextually relevant results.
 This approach is particularly beneficial for datasets dealing with highly specific terms, such as our biomedical abstracts, where keyword search excels in precision.
 By leveraging the strengths of both methodologies, we ensure users receive accurate information that not only aligns with their query's intent but also navigates the complexities of specialized terminology.

-Keeping the context token limit in mind, we pass to the chain only a reasonable number of abstracts: we use the ensemble retriever, we rank them with RRF and finally we only keep the first $topk_{RRF}$, a parameter defaulted to three, but that can be specified in the [configuration file](chatbot/cfg.yaml).
+Keeping the context token limit in mind, we pass to the chain only a reasonable number of abstracts: we use the ensemble retriever, we rank them with RRF and finally we only keep the first $topk_{RRF}$, a parameter defaulted to three, but that can be specified in the [configuration file](chatbot/app/cfg.yaml).

 #### IV.
 Chatmodel Configuration & Integration

 The `MedicalChatbot` utilizes Retrieval-Augmented Generation (RAG) to process and respond to user queries.
 We have implemented three types of question-answering chains to cater to different user expectations.
 For each chain, the following instances are initialized in `MedicalChatbot`:

 - **`llm`**: We used `mistralai/Mistral-7B-Instruct-v0.1` as our language model, which is downloaded locally from HuggingFace.
 Our steps to initialize the LLM are quite generic, and changing the `model_name` in `cfg.yaml` will result in a different model being initialized.
 We performed the quantization and acceleration methods only when the `device` is `cuda`, as it fails on `mps` or `cpu`.
-Additionally, it is possible to use locally downloaded models from [GPT4ALL](https://gpt4all.io/index.html) by providing a `model_path` in `cfg.yaml`, which performs much better on Mac compared to using MPS on models downloaded from HuggingFace.
+Additionally, it is possible to use locally downloaded models from [GPT4ALL](https://gpt4all.io/index.html) by providing a `model_path` in [`cfg.yaml`](chatbot/app/cfg.yaml)`, which performs much better on Mac compared to using MPS on models downloaded from HuggingFace.

-- **`retriever`**: We used an `Ensemble Retriever` combining a sparse retriever (bm25) and a dense retriever using faiss with a similarity score threshold.
+- **`retriever`**: We used an `Ensemble Retriever` combining a sparse retriever (bm25) and a dense retriever using [FAISS](https://ai.meta.com/tools/faiss/) with a similarity score threshold.

 - **`PromptTemplate`**: This is dependent on the specific chain, providing instructions to the LLM on how to handle the given input and retrieved context.